epam/TimebaseCryptoConnectors/README.md

     - `TradeEntry` includes basic information about market trades, not specific to any granularity level.
 TradeEntry can be sent within L1, L2 or L3.
     - `BookResetEntry`: it is used by the market data vendor to drop the state of a particular Order Book.

-> Refer to the [API Reference](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/universal.md) documentation to learn more.
+> Refer to the [API Reference](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/universal.md) documentation to learn more about the data model.

 ## Quick Start Connector

 ### Docker Compose

+This is the example of the Docker Compose configuration to launch [TimeBase server](https://github.com/finos/TimeBase-CE), [TimeBase Web Admin](https://github.com/epam/TimebaseWS), and data connectors at once.

 ```yaml
 version: "3"